You should start thinking about your thesis - your core idea or argument - at the very beginning of your project.

 - Writing a report on corrections - Most students will have to write a report of thesis revisions before their thesis is finally approved.

-- Permanent binding - After you correct your thesis, submit it for permanent binding and final approval.
+- Submission of final version - After you correct your thesis, submit it to the Graduate Research School for final approval.